Tell Your Story

 Gregory: The start of a USAF career!

 My family and I spent 27 years in the Air Force.
 We moved 13 times.
 We spent our first and several other assignments overseas.
-I was a C-130 pilot, but to get to these assignments we often flew commercial as a family and sometimes my wife and boys flew without me.
+I was a C-130 pilot, but to get to these assignments, we often flew commercial as a family, and sometimes my wife and boys flew without me.
 We could always count on the USO to have a safe place away from the maddening crowds where we could hang out with other military travelers or just snack and snooze.
 We met good people and shared stories.
-As a pilot I was honored to participate in a C-130/USO support mission in Vietnam, bringing entertainment to the troops.
-I hope my continuing small contributions help others find comfort, solace and good times in their own military service!
+As a pilot, I was honored to participate in a C-130/USO support mission in Vietnam, bringing entertainment to the troops.
+I hope my continuing small contributions help others find comfort, solace, and good times in their own military service!

 Great time